brittanyrw/emojiscreen/README.md

 ### Walkthrough

 Follow these intstructions to add a card.
 You can add a card using the Github website user interface or by cloning this repository to your local machine.
-If you do not already have one, create a Github account.
+If you do not already have one, create a Github account before proceeding.

 #### Github UI
 1. Fork this repository.
 This will create a copy of the repository and create a new reposititory on your account.